TVPlayerSupport/IPTVPlayerSupport/index.md

 - IPTV Player, watch television on your iMac or MBP.
 - Just drag your favorite TV and Radio playlist to the window or open it.

+### About fast IPTV Player (Apple TV)

+1. It uses the same M3U and TXT playlist format as IPTV Player (Mac OSX)
+2. Only support load remote playlist.
+3. You have to upload your M3U and TXT playlists to a website and get their download url.
+4. In fast IPTV Player, presse "URLs", enter the download url of your playlist.
+5. Press "Channels" to get your Channels list.

 ### Features